anoma/geb/README.md

               | Node Tree Tree
     ```

-    In our lisp code we have a very similar convention
+    In our lisp code we have a very similar convention:

     ```lisp
     (in-package :geb.spec)